pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 ## 8. Check That Your Cluster Is Up And Running
 You are done!
 You can make sure that your cluster is working by running `pachctl version` or creating a new repo.

+!!!
+Attention
+    If Authentication is activated (When you deploy Console, for example), you will need to run `pachct auth login`, then authenticate to Pachyderm with your User, before you use `pachctl`.

 ```shell
 pachctl version